 Goal Outcome Strategy Delivery Program Link Action Responsible Officer Department 1 A healthy and cohesive community 1.2 Our community is an inviting and vibrant place to live 1.2.1 Enable accessible and affordable lifestyle options Take action to improve housing affordability and diversity, the liveability of our neighbourhoods as well as equity and inclusiveness.
 Promote sustainability and equitable economic growth.
-1.2.1.1 Meet Council's property management obligations Clarissa Barwick Community Assets 400 D :: 0.6 1001 0.1 DI : 0 1.2.2 Provide a Safe Community where all responsibility for community safety Provide a Safe Community where all residents and visitors can work, travel, live and play in a safe and secure environment, free of risk to health and wellbeing Community where all residents and visitors can work, travel, live and play in a safe and secure 1.2.2.1 Comply with and report on Councils Companion Animal Management requirements Saul Standerwick Planning & Environment 1.2.2.2 Implement Child Safe Standards as per legislative requirements Casey McClymont Organisation & Community Services 1.2.3 Celebrate our creativity and cultural expression Contribute to community wellbeing by strengthening the Council's cultural identify and harmony making Gwydir Shire Council a more vibrant place to live.
+1.2.1.1 Meet Council's property management obligations Clarissa Barwick Community Assets 4.0.0 5 11 66 5 1 1.2.2 Provide a Safe A shared responsibility for community safety Provide a Safe Community where all residents and visitors can work, travel, live and play in a safe and secure environment, free of risk to health and wellbeing Community where all residents and visitors can work, travel, live and 1.2.2.1 Comply with and report on Councils Companion Animal Management requirements Saul Standerwick Planning & Environment 1.2.2.2 Implement Child Safe Standards as per legislative requirements Casey McClymont Organisation & Community Services 1.2.3 Celebrate our creativity and cultural expression Contribute to community wellbeing by strengthening the Council's cultural identify and harmony making Gwydir Shire Council a more vibrant place to live.
 1.2.3.1 Roll out the planned schedule of events reviewing the concept, target audience and success of each event Carmen Southwell Marketing & Tourism